Graduate Teacher Assistant Resume Example

 How long should I make my Graduate Teacher Assistant resume?

-What is the best way to format a Graduate Teacher Assistant resume?
+What is the best way to format my Graduate Teacher Assistant resume?

-Which keywords are important to highlight in a Graduate Teacher Assistant resume?
+What are the most common mistakes to avoid on a Graduate Teacher Assistant resume?